ISSA Nutritionist Study Guide

 We break down the skeletal system into the axial and appendicular skeleton.

-The axial skeleton is made up of 80 bones in an adult human and includes things like the vertical axis, which is made of the sternum, cranium, and vertebral column.
+The axial skeleton comprises 80 bones in an adult human and includes things like the vertical axis, which is made of the sternum, cranium, and vertebral column.

 Nervous system

-The nervous system allows us to communicate with, control, and to regulate the other organ systems for the proper functioning of the body.
+The nervous system allows us to communicate with, control, and regulate the other organ systems for the proper functioning of the body.

 Circulatory system